 Bookbub, the premier and most expensive ebook marketing platform, launched Chirp, to do for audiobooks advertising what they’ve done for ebooks (US only for now).
 Also in the audiobook sphere, good news from Google around the indexing of podcasts, making them easier to find and giving authors a way to market their audiobooks.

-Amazon opened its advertising platform (now called Amazon Advertising) in the UK and Germany, resulting in a spike in advertising costs for authors in September, though this now appears to have settled back down.
+Amazon KDP opened its advertising platform (now called Amazon Advertising) in the UK and Germany, resulting in a spike in advertising costs for authors in September, though this now appears to have settled back down.
+At the very end of the year, KDP announced more improvements to its advertising platform.

 A number of author-facing marketing services started in 2019 but many were of questionable value.
 Email marketing combined with effective social media and/or digital advertising remains the best way to reach and grow the sort of readership that provides a successful author business.